Find out more about our approach to reducing food waste

 Commitments and targets

 Waste has always been a Plan A priority and we have an overarching ambition to be a zero waste business.
-We have committed to reduce food waste in our M&S operated stores in the UK by 20% per square foot by 2020 against a 2013/14 baseline, to halve food waste (net relative to sales) by 2025 and ensure all our edible food waste is redistributed via our charity partners.
+We have committed to, to halve food waste (net relative to sales) by 2025 in our M&S operated stores in the UK and ensure all our edible food waste is redistributed via our charity partners.

 We are also signatories to Courtauld 2025 where tackling food waste across the industry is one of its priorities.